AckerlyXu/heima/articles/cosmos-db/programming.md

 * **Atomic Transactions:** Cosmos DB guarantees that database operations performed inside a single stored procedure or trigger are atomic.
 This lets an application combine related operations in a single batch so that either all of them succeed or none of them succeed.
 * **Performance:** The fact that JSON is intrinsically mapped to the Javascript language type system and is also the basic unit of storage in Cosmos DB allows for a number of optimizations like lazy materialization of JSON documents in the buffer pool and making them available on-demand to the executing code.
 There are more performance benefits associated with shipping business logic to the database:

-  * Batching – Developers can group operations like inserts and submit them in bulk.
+  * Batching - Developers can group operations like inserts and submit them in bulk.
 The network traffic latency cost and the store overhead to create separate transactions are reduced significantly.
-  * Pre-compilation – Cosmos DB precompiles stored procedures, triggers and user defined functions (UDFs) to avoid JavaScript compilation cost for each invocation.
+  * Pre-compilation - Cosmos DB precompiles stored procedures, triggers and user defined functions (UDFs) to avoid JavaScript compilation cost for each invocation.
 The overhead of building the byte code for the procedural logic is amortized to a minimal value.
-  * Sequencing – Many operations need a side-effect ("trigger") that potentially involves doing one or many secondary store operations.
+  * Sequencing - Many operations need a side-effect ("trigger") that potentially involves doing one or many secondary store operations.
 Aside from atomicity, this is more performant when moved to the server.
 * **Encapsulation:** Stored procedures can be used to group business logic in one place.
 This has two advantages:
   * It adds an abstraction layer on top of the raw data, which enables data architects to evolve their applications independently from the data.
 This is particularly advantageous when the data is schema-less, due to the brittle assumptions that may need to be baked into the application if they have to deal with data directly.
   * This abstraction lets enterprises keep their data secure by streamlining the access from the scripts.

-The creation and execution of database triggers, stored procedure and custom query operators is supported through the [REST API](https://docs.microsoft.com/rest/api/documentdb/), [Azure Document DB Studio](https://github.com/mingaliu/DocumentDBStudio/releases), and [client SDKs](documentdb-sdk-dotnet.md) in many platforms including .NET, Node.js and JavaScript.
+The creation and execution of database triggers, stored procedure and custom query operators is supported through the [REST API](https://docs.microsoft.com/rest/api/documentdb/), [Azure DocumentDB Studio](https://github.com/mingaliu/DocumentDBStudio/releases), and [client SDKs](documentdb-sdk-dotnet.md) in many platforms including .NET, Node.js and JavaScript.

 This tutorial uses the [Node.js SDK with Q Promises](http://azure.github.io/azure-documentdb-node-q/) to illustrate syntax and usage of stored procedures, triggers, and UDFs.